tonsky/tonsky.github.io/_posts/2018-09-17-disenchantment.md

 ## Everything rots

-16Gb Android phone was perfectly fine 3 years ago.
-Today with Android 8.1 it’s barely usable because each app has become at least twice as big _for no apparent reason_.
-There are no additional functions.
+A 16GB Android phone was perfectly fine 3 years ago.
+Today, with Android 8.1, it’s barely usable because each app has become at least twice as big _for no apparent reason_.
+There are no additional features.
 They are not faster or more optimized.
 They don’t look different.
 They just...grow?

-iPhone 4s was released with iOS 5, but can barely run iOS 9.
+The iPhone 4s was released with iOS 5, but can barely run iOS 9.
 And it’s not because iOS 9 is that much superior—it’s basically the same.
 But their new hardware is faster, so they made software slower.
 Don’t worry—you got exciting new capabilities like...running the same apps with the same speed!
 I dunno.

 iOS 11 dropped support for 32-bit apps.
 That means if the developer isn’t around at the time of the iOS 11 release or isn’t willing to go back and update a once-perfectly-fine app, chances are you won’t be seeing their app ever again.